mabuzax/ayo-conversions/README.md

 The service supports operations like adding new conversion configurations, retrieving existing conversion configurations, updating existing conversion configurations, deleting conversion configurations, and performing conversions based on the defined configurations.

-An VueJS online version showing the front-end to be used by business can be accessed on: [https://www.thegrub.online](https://www.thegrub.online) Source code for the VueJS not provided as was not part of the requirement for this project.
+This repo is strictly for the backend of the application.
+A VueJS front-end can be found in the  ```ayo-conversions-frontend ``` repo

 ## Docker Build & Run Instructions